 Jimmy Slaughter Quoted in Law360 on Biggest Environmental Rulings of 2017

-Law360’s feature on "The Biggest Environmental Rulings Of 2017" quoted Principal Jimmy Slaughter (Washington, DC) regarding this year’s most important environmental decisions.
-Of the six highlighted cases, Jimmy focused on a major D.C.
-Circuit decision limiting EPA’s RCRA rules and a Sixth Circuit decision allowing constitutional claims to proceed against Flint, Michigan officials.
+Principal Jimmy Slaughter (Washington, DC) was quoted in a December 15 article in Law360 titled "The Biggest Environmental Rulings Of 2017."
+The article discusses this year’s most important environmental decisions.
+Of the six highlighted cases, Jimmy focused on a major DC Circuit decision limiting EPA’s RCRA rules and a Sixth Circuit decision allowing constitutional claims to proceed against Flint, Michigan officials.

 In Boler v.
 Earley, 865 F.3d 391 (6th Cir.
 2017), the Sixth Circuit issued a major ruling on the scope of citizen suits and their relationship to constitutional claims.
-The Court of Appeals revived previously dismissed due process claims brought against Flint, Michigan and certain officials in the Flint water contamination cases, ruling that the Safe Drinking Water Act (“SDWA”) does not preempt § 1983 claims.
+The Court of Appeals revived previously dismissed due process claims brought against Flint, Michigan and certain officials in the Flint water contamination cases, ruling that the Safe Drinking Water Act (SDWA) does not preempt § 1983 claims.
 Jimmy observed that “previously dismissed as preempted under the SDWA, the plaintiffs’ constitutional claims were found to be distinct from statutory rights, which might have been preempted by the SDWA.”
-A fuller discussion of the Boler decision is available in Beveridge & Diamond’s Toxic Tort Quarterly.

 Click here for the full article (subscription required).